hubidu/asteroids-js/README.md

   * a level is finished successfully if there are no more asteroids
   * there should be a short success message displayed to the user at the end of a level
   * the new level should have more or faster asteroids
+- The player should earn points by shooting asteroids
+- The space ship should explode nicely when hit by an asteroid
+- The player should be able to activate a shield which protects the ship from asteroids
 - From time to time a flying saucer should show up and home into the space ship

 ## More Backlog ideas